metalcarratt/ministry/ls/Revelation/msg02.md

 Christ is worthy to open the scroll of God's economy. we may praise Him for being worthy of our praise, but do we realiae His worthiness is to open the scroll of God's economy?
 This scroll is eternally large. in eternity Christ will still be unrolling this scroll and we will still be seeing more of what God's economy is.

 > Becauae a scroll is rolled up, it is difficult to determine just how long it is.
 The scroll in Revelation 5 is eternally long.
 Only Christ is worthy to open this eternally-long scroll.
 Do not think that you have seen everything contained in this scroll.
 No, we shall need eternity to see all that is included in it.
 When we are in the New Jerusalem, we shall still be reading the contents of the scroll.

+he is thw adminiatrator, both of the church by being among us, and by ruling over the nations from the heavena.